 So I have fallen in love with a sixty-something-year-old priest.
 Relax people.
 I'm not talking about a scandalous love.
 I just mean that he's one of my favorite people in the world right now.
 Really I happen to have nonsexual crushes on several priests, but there's only the one with whom I have an actual relationship.
-He runs the prison ministry that I joined a while back. ***Note: this is not the Crypt Keeper I mentioned in my other blog a while back.*** Anyway, this guy has recently been given responsibilities at a local parish (their pastor is near retirement) which has put him in contact with a lot of young people.
-Apparently the current sexual climate is quite shocking to someone who has lived in the cave of prison chaplaincy for the last several decades.
+He runs the prison ministry that I joined a while back.
+This guy has recently been given greater responsibilities at a local parish (their pastor is near retirement) which has put him in contact with a lot of young people.
+Apparently, the current sexual climate is quite shocking to someone who has lived in the cave of prison chaplaincy for the last several decades.
 So I have spent several hours filling him in on what is 'normal' among today's youth.
 These discussions have highlighted how counter-cultural, and almost wholly misunderstood, the Catholic teachings really are.
 So here it is, for the record, Sarah's sexual catechism.

 But why did God create humans in his image?
 As St. Peter Chrysologus said, "He has made you in his image that you might in your person make the invisible creator present on earth."
-Pope John Paul 2's Theology of the Body is so important because it reminds us that the sexual teachings of the Church stem from theology rather than bigotry and conservatism (although there is no lack of poorly catechized Catholics who believe the teachings for bigoted reasons).
-For example, rather than simply proclaiming that homosexual and premarital sexual relationships are disordered and evil, John Paul 2 explains how christian theology calls us all to be reflections of the divinity.
+Pope John Paul 2's Theology of the Body is so important because it reminds us that the sexual teachings of the Church stem from theology rather than bigotry and conservatism, although there may be no lack of poorly catechized Catholics who believe the teachings for bigoted reasons.
+In his Theology of the Body, rather than simply proclaiming that homosexual and premarital sexual relationships are disordered and evil, John Paul 2 explains how christian theology calls us all to be reflections of the divinity.
 The Catholic Church teaches that this manifests in one of two ways: through the celibate as a reflection of Christ or the family as a reflection of the Holy Trinity.
 Anything else fails at making 'the invisible creator present on earth'.

 The bigger picture is that the family is meant to reflect the divinity of the Holy Trinity.
 Human procreation is a reflection of the creative love of God.
-As we say in the Mass, from the Nicene Creed, the Holy Spirit 'proceeds from the Father and from the Son'.
-So sexual love is creative (i.e. 'regular' heterosexual sex).
+As we say in the Mass, from the Nicene Creed, the Holy Spirit proceeds from the Father and from the Son.
+So proper sexual love is creative, i.e. regular heterosexual sex.
 Fertility can't be held back and contained but needs an outlet, and the proper outlet is procreation.
-Putting a cork in the bottle to try and stopper the procreative element of human sexual love (**birth control**) is seen as unnatural and dangerous, and also not a reflection of the divinity.
-Therefore, this creative sexual love is permissible only within marriage.
+Putting a cork in the bottle to try and stopper the procreative element of human sexual love by using contraception or birth control is unnatural and dangerous, and also not a reflection of the divinity.
+Properly, this creative sexual love is permissible only within the stability of a sacramental marriage.

-The sexual act is meant to bring two partners into closer communion with God and each other (i.e. the two become one flesh) and therefore should always be a Holy act that is free from lust and raunchiness or even detached boredom and/or a sense of duty (in fact, we are NOT meant to participate in obligatory, joyless sex).
+The sexual act is meant to bring two partners into closer communion with God and each other, in other words the two become one flesh, and therefore should always be a holy act that is free from lust and raunchiness or even detached boredom or a sense of duty.
+In fact, spouses are not meant to participate in obligatory, joyless sex.
 Jesus said that he who looks at a woman with lust has already committed adultery in his heart.
-Well that means that a person can even 'commit adultery' with a spouse by allowing lust to enter into the relationship--note that it is possible to have passion without lust.
+That means that a person can even commit adultery with his/her spouse by allowing lust to enter into their relationship.
+Note that it is possible to have passion without lust.
 Lust in a relationship detracts from the dignity of one or both partners.

-Therefore, heterosexual couples are not given a 'get out of celibacy free' card which permits any form of sexual debauchery so long as it occurs within a marriage.
-The 'sanctity' of marriage demands that all sexual acts are sacramental in nature.
-This is REALLY difficult to live up to.
+Therefore, heterosexual couples are not given a get-out-of-celibacy-free card which permits any form of sexual debauchery so long as it occurs within a marriage.
+The sanctity of marriage demands that all sexual acts are sacramental in nature.
+This is really difficult to live up to.
 Marriage isn't the easy and fun path that you take if you're not good enough for celibacy.
-Marriage and celibacy are two different but extremely difficult ways of making the invisible creator present on earth.
+Marriage and celibacy are different but both extremely difficult ways of making the invisible creator present on earth.

 So these are the teachings.
 Does this mean that an unmarried Catholic, regardless of sexual orientation, will never have sexual relations?
 Obviously not.
 But should an unmarried Catholic try to live a life of chastity?
 Absolutely!
 As GK Chesterton said: “The Christian ideal has not been tried and found wanting; it has been found difficult and left untried.”
 If one does not have the courage and fortitude to strive for the ideal, then why bother?